AP CSP: Questions About the Exam

 Can students complete the Create performance task collaboratively?

-When students are ready to complete the Create performance task for AP scoring purposes, they can collaborate on the development of their program code only.
-The written responses and video creation must be completed independently.
+Students are encouraged to work on their Create performance task with a partner or two.
+Please note that when students are ready to complete the Create performance task for AP scoring purposes, they can collaborate on the development of their program code only.

-The AP Computer Science Principles Course and Exam Description (.pdf/2.05 MB) provides teachers with strategies students can use to collaborate during the class and while completing the Create performance task.
+The AP Computer Science Principles Course and Exam Description (.pdf/2.05 MB) (page 152) provides teachers with strategies students can use to collaborate during the class and while completing the Create performance task.

 Read more